telerik/kendo-ui-core/docs/api/javascript/ui/listbox.md

 Indicates if the widget items can be draged and droped.

-> **Important:** When `draggable` is set to `true`, the `dropSources` option also should be set.
+> **Important:** Set the `dropSources` option if you want to drag to another ListBox widget.
+When `draggable` is set to true, the `selectable` option also should be set.

-### hint `Function | String | jQuery`
+### draggable.hint `Function | String | jQuery`

-Provides a way for customization of the sortable item hint.
+Provides a way for customization of the draggable item hint.
 If a function is supplied, it receives one argument - the draggable element's jQuery object.
-If hint function is not provided the widget will clone dragged item and use it as a hint.
+If hint is not provided the widget will clone dragged item and use it as a hint.

 > **Important: The hint element is appended to the `<body>` tag.** The developer should have this in mind in order to avoid styling issues.